Andylicious/slugsearch_desktop/README.md

 - ADVANCED
  - Migrate from hrefs to states so that when we go back to Home from Results, we still get
  - Able to add UI that gets more information for each class can be displayed on either a [modal](http://mgcrea.github.io/angular-strap/#/modals) or a new page.
+ - RateMyProfessor functionality (I've actually already written on for the CMPS115 project, so this will definitely be a must to recreate for Desktop!)
+ - Able to post reviews through the site itself.
+(Probably going to use GunDB for that one..)
  - Use the Loop bus GPS tracker to write a web app that displays loop bus information.
 (Make sure not to copy SlugRoute, message me at ahlien@ucsc.edu if you want to help with this.)
  - Dining Hall web scraper (Yes, there's tons of these on the app store, but I'm anticipating this would be a useful functionality for the site. )
  - Employee Request system web scraper